 Double Marginalization Problem

-The double marginalization problem is a classic problem with applications in industrial organization, innovation policy and development.
-The problem is what happens to social welfare, prices, and profits when one monopoly sells to another monopoly.
+This short video covers the double marginalization problem.
+The problem is what happens to social welfare, prices, and profits when one monopoly sells to another

 Contributed Content (0) and Suggested Materials (5)